simpledotorg/deployment/terraform/README.md

 This setup needs to be run only once per AWS account.

 - Create an AWS account.
-- The repo contains separate directories for managing separate AWS accounts.
-For using this with a new account, we recommend creating a new directory similar to `development/` with the appropriate profile set in its `main.tf`.
+- The repo contains a separate directory for each AWS account.
+For setting this up with a new account, we recommend creating a directory similar to `development/` with the appropriate profile set in its `main.tf`.
-See [managing environments](managing-environments) to customize your infra.
+See [managing environments](#managing-environments) to customize your infra.
 - Create a new group called `Provisioners` with the following policies (`My Security Credentials` > `Groups` > `Create new group`)
  ```
   AmazonRDSFullAccess